Analysis | Seven months in, the Trump administration is still relying on misinformation in its pandemic response

 Since June 24, the country has added at least 30,000 new confirmed coronavirus cases a day on average.
 Over the past 10 days, that figure has topped 40,000, according to Washington Post data.
 That’s in part because of an increase in cases in Texas, but many of the other large states that powered the second surge in cases over the summer have seen relatively flat new case totals.

 The surge has instead been in those Midwestern states to which Pence referred.
-There are 16 states in which at least 10 percent of tests are coming back positive over the past seven days — a worrisome indicator about the lack of containment of the virus.
+There are 16 states in which at least 10 percent of tests are coming back positive over the past seven days — a worrisome indicator about the lack of containment of the virus, according to Post data.
 That included six states with rates at or above 15 percent.

 These are existent surges that are driving new cases.
 What Pence is doing is establishing a baseline of expectations that the tests are driving the new case totals, which is not what’s actually happening at the moment.